On this page:

 - A word from Dr David Lussier MD, FRCPC

-- Informal caregivers who provide significant assistance and support
+- Informal caregivers who provide significant assistance and support and visitors

 - Ministère de la Santé et des Services sociaux directives